Guide For Finding Free Alcohol and Drug Inpatient Rehab Centers Near You

 One of the primary reasons people don’t receive treatment is because they can’t afford it.1 Fortunately, there are government-funded facilities, non-profit rehab programs, and faith-based organizations that offer free or low-cost options for drug and alcohol treatment.

-What are Free Drug Rehab Centers?
+What are Free Alcohol and Drug Rehab Centers?

 Free drug and alcohol treatment centers provide drug and alcohol abuse treatment at no cost to the patient.
 They are available in many areas to people who qualify.
 Different facilities may have varying eligibility requirements, but their main purpose is to provide rehabilitation treatment for people unable to afford it.